microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 ![](https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/microsoftlogo.png)

+In this Lab, you’ll get hands‑on with the SQL database in Microsoft Fabric.
+We'll begin by setting up a Fabric SQL database and loading sample data followed by trying out the Copilot-assisted querying (including NL2SQL).
+From there, you'll learn how to expose your data through APIs, connect seamlessly to applications, analytics and Power BI, and explore building Retrieval-Augmented Generation (RAG) application using SQL database in Microsoft Fabric.

+ The focus of this lab is to understand how to design, build, and operationalize end-to-end AI-ready applications using SQL database in Fabric as the core data backbone.

-# Introduction to SQL database in Microsoft Fabric
+# SQL database in Microsoft Fabric

 **SQL database** in Microsoft Fabric provides a familiar, fully managed SQL environment within the Fabric ecosystem.
 It combines the scalability and performance of cloud-native databases with deep integration into Fabric’s analytics and data experiences.
 Developers, analysts, and business users can all leverage SQL syntax to query, transform, and analyze data alongside other Fabric workloads.
-It is based on **Azure SQL Database** and uses the same SQL Server engine under the hood.

 ### Key benefits of using SQL database in Fabric:
 - Native integration with Fabric’s end-to-end analytics platform (Data Engineering, Data Science, Power BI)